dylan-jayatilaka/tonto/README.md

 or with different compilation options can be produced in build directories with different names.
 That's convenient.

-Now on Linux and MAC, build the programs :
+Now on Linux and Mac, build the programs :

 ```
     cmake ..
     make -j
 ```

-On Windows use the MSYS2 `cmake` option :
+On Windows use the MSYS2 `cmake` option, and allow testing :

 ```
-    cmake .. -G"MSYS Makefiles"
+    cmake .. -G"MSYS Makefiles" -DCMP_SCRIPT=../scripts/compare_output.pl
     make -j
 ```